AdirOhayon133/UART-SPI-and-I2C-on-FPGA/README.md

 - If the sign bit is **negative**:
   $$T(°C) = (\text{Two’s complement of } D(9:0)) \times 0.125$$

+D(9:0) is the decimal value of the 10-bit temp data.

 ### VHDL Code Explanation

 This VHDL module implements an I2C Master controller to communicate with an LM75 temperature sensor.

+**1. I2C_LM75.vhd**

-The module interfaces with the I2C bus using `SCL` (serial clock) and `SDA` (serial data), and it operates at a base system clock of 125 MHz, which is divided down to generate appropriate I2C clock frequencies.
-Additionally, the temperature data received from the sensor is displayed using LEDs.
+The module interfaces with the I2C bus using SCL (serial clock) and SDA (serial data), and it operates at a base system clock of 125 MHz, which is divided down to generate appropriate I2C clock frequencies.
+Additionally, the temperature data received from the sensor is displayed using LEDs. this module handles all required steps, including start condition, address transmission, acknowledgment handling, repeated start, data reading, and stop condition by using FSM.

-#### Functionality Overview
+The module uses `clk_125MHz` as the system clock and synchronous reset signal `rst`.
+The `scl` output is the I²C clock line, and `sda` is a bidirectional data line used for communication with the sensor.
+The `led[10:0]` output displays the received temperature data, where the most significant bits come from the MSB register and the remaining bits from the LSB.

+The module update every 1 second the data.The module up the `rd_data` signal from low to high every 1 second for by using clock divider of 125 MHz input clock.

+- Read data signal:
+This process generates a periodic trigger signal (`rd_data`) using the 125 MHz system clock.
+The signal is normally low (0) and produces a short high pulse (1) once per defined time interval.
+This pulse is used to initiate a new I²C read operation from the sensor.The full counting cycle runs from 0 to 124,999,999, which corresponds to 1 second at a 125 MHz clock (125 million cycles).
+The high pulse duration is approximately 6,250 clock cycles, which equals about 50 microseconds.
+This means rd_data generates a short pulse once every second.

 - Clock Generation:
 A 400 kHz clock is derived from the 125 MHz system clock.
 This clock is further divided to generate a 100 kHz clock, which is the standard I2C communication frequency.
+On every rising edge of the 400 kHz clock, the variable `count_1` increments from 0 to 3 and then wraps around.
+Each value of `count_1` represents a specific phase in the I²C timing cycle.
+When `count_1` is 0, the clock line (`scl_buss`) is driven low.
+When it is 1, the data control signal (`dcl_buss`) is driven high.
+When it is 2, the clock line is driven high.
+When it is 3, the data control signal is driven low.
+This sequence repeats continuously, creating a structured timing pattern.

+- State transitions of the FSM:
+The process is triggered by the rising edge of `dcl_buss`, which acts as a timing reference for bit-level operations.
+When reset is active, the FSM returns to the `idle` state and the bit counter is cleared.
+During normal operation, the process increments `data_index` on each timing event.
+When the number of processed bits reaches `timer` - 1, the FSM transitions to the next state and the bit counter is reset.
+Otherwise, it continues counting within the current state.
+This mechanism allows each FSM state to last for a defined number of clock cycles (bits), enabling flexible handling of different transmission lengths such as 8-bit data, acknowledgments, or single-bit control phases.

+- Registers_in:
+This process captures incoming data from the sda line during read operations and stores it into internal registers.
+The process is triggered on the falling edge of `dcl_buss`, which corresponds to the correct sampling phase in I²C timing.
+When the FSM is in the `st9_read_msb` state, incoming bits are stored into the `Data_MSB` register.
+When in the `st11_read_lsb` state, bits are stored into the `Data_LSB` register.
+The indexing ensures that bits are stored in MSB-first order.

 - Finite State Machine (FSM) for I2C Transactions:
   The FSM has multiple states to handle I2C communication from LM75 datasheet timing diagram:

-  1. Idle (`st_idle`): The bus remains inactive until data needs to be read.
+  1. Idle (`st_idle`): The bus remains inactive until data needs to be read when `rd_data` = '1'.

   2. Start Condition (`st0_star`): Initiates communication by pulling `SDA` low while `SCL` is high.